yangong23/VSEnetworksIR/README.md

 The scripts require the user to have the [docker group membership](https://docs.docker.com/engine/install/linux-postinstall/) so that docker commands can be run without sudo.
 Only Linux with NVIDIA GPUs is supported.
 Some code in this repo are copied/modified from opensource implementations made available by [PyTorch](https://github.com/pytorch/pytorch), [HuggingFace](https://github.com/huggingface/transformers), [OpenNMT](https://github.com/OpenNMT/OpenNMT-py), and [Nvidia](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch).
 The image features are extracted using [BUTD](https://github.com/peteanderson80/bottom-up-attention).

 ### Download Data and Trained Models
+* Download data and trained models:
 ```
 bash scripts/download_itm.sh $PATH_TO_STORAGE
 ```

+* Download [the JSON file of Flickr30K produced by Andrej Karpathy](https://cs.stanford.edu/people/karpathy/deepimagesent/).
+Extract "dataset.json" and copy it into the root of UNITER project.